-Identify the rows of a data.frame lying within a closed lasso polygon, analogous to brushedPoints
+Identify the rows of a data.frame lying within a closed lasso polygon, analogous to brushedPoints.

 Details

-from the mgcv package to identify points within a polygon.
+This function uses in.out from the mgcv package to identify points within a polygon.

 This involves a boundary crossing algorithm that may not be robust in the presence of complex polygons with intersecting edges.